Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Technical Preliminaries

-To analyze the Nash equilibrium for this game, we make the following assumptions on the price function $p$; this assumption remains in force for the entire paper. \begin{assumption} We assume that: \begin{enumerate} \item $p$ is strictly decreasing and $p(0) >0$ ; \item $p(y)$ is concave and differentiable on $y \geq 0$ with $p'(0^+)>0$; \item $p(y) \rightarrow - \infty$ as $y \rightarrow \infty $. \end{enumerate} \end{assumption} These assumptions are common in the literature (e.g., see \cite{Johari05}).
+To analyze the Nash equilibrium for this game, we make the following assumptions on the price function $p$; this assumption remains in force for the entire paper. \begin{assumption} We assume that: \begin{enumerate} \item $p$ is strictly decreasing and $p(0) >0$ ; \item $p(y)$ is concave and differentiable on $y \geq 0$ with $p'(0^+)<0$; \item $p(y) \rightarrow - \infty$ as $y \rightarrow \infty $. \end{enumerate} \end{assumption} Since $p$ is decreasing, $p(0) >0$, and tends to $-\infty$, there is a unique zero crossing point $\ymax$ such that:

+These assumptions are common in the literature (e.g., see \cite{Johari05}).
 The first assumption states that the price decreases as quantity increases and $p(0)>0$ avoids trivial solutions.
-Concavity of the demand function is largely made for analytical convenience; we conjecture that our key results on scaling of optimal coaliation size continue to hold even with weaker assumptions on demand, e.g., logconcavity.
+Concavity of the demand function is largely made for analytical convenience and to avoid long derivations.
+(See Remark \ref{rem:concavity} at the end of this section, which suggests that key results on scaling of optimal coalition size continue to hold even with weaker assumptions on demand, e.g., logconcavity.)
 The last assumption is also made for analytical simplicity.
-In general, the price is zero for large enough $y$.
+In practice, the price becomes zero for large enough $y$.
 This is analytically undesirable since $p$ may not be globally concave, so in the third assumption we allow $p$ to be negative.
-This assumption is essentially without loss of generality since the regime of interest is always restricted to aggregate production where $p$ is nonnegative (see Proposition \ref{prop:NE}).
+This assumption is essentially without loss of generality since the regime of interest is always restricted to aggregate production where $p$ is non-negative (see Proposition \ref{prop:NE}).

-We also make the following assumption on the random variable $X_i$; this assumption is also in force for the entire paper.. \begin{assumption} For all $i$, $X_i$ is a continuous random variable with finite mean. \end{assumption}
+We make the following assumptions on the random variable $X_i$ throughout the paper: \begin{assumption} For all $i$, $X_i$ is a continuous random variable with finite mean. \end{assumption} This assumption is made mainly for analytic convenience.

-It is now straight forward to show that a Nash equilibrium exists for the game $(\pi_1,\dots,\pi_n)$ as given in the following result. \begin{proposition} Suppose $p$ satisfies Assumption \ref{assump:p}.
-Then there exists a Nash Equilibrium $\bd x$ for the game defined by $(\pi_1,\dots,\pi_N)$.
-Furthermore, $\sum x_i \leq y_{\max}$ where $y_{\max}$ is the unique point where $p(y_{\max})=0$. \end{proposition} \begin{proof}[of Proposition \ref{prop:NE}] We first observe that the strategy space of each firm can be restricted to a compact set, without loss of generality.
-Since $p$ is decreasing, $p(0) >0$, and tends to $-\infty$, there is an unique zero crossing point $\ymax$ such that:
+It is now straight forward to show that a unique Nash equilibrium exists for the game $(\pi_1,\dots,\pi_N)$ as given in the following result. \begin{proposition} Suppose $p$ satisfies Assumption \ref{assump:p} and the $X_i$'s satisfy Assumption \ref{assump:X}.
+Then there exists a unique Nash equilibrium $\bd x$ for the game defined by $(\pi_1,\dots,\pi_N)$.
+Furthermore, $\sum x_i \leq y_{\max}$. \end{proposition} The proof of this proposition is given in Appendix \ref{app:NE}.